ligolang/ligo/gitlab-pages/docs/manpages/evaluate-expr.md

 This sub-command evaluates a LIGO definition.
 The context is initialized from a source file where the definition is written.
-The interpretation is done using Michelson\`s interpreter.
+The interpretation is done using a Michelson interpreter.

 ### ARGUMENTS